SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 To secure the application we have to add Spring Security to the classpath.
 By configuring Spring Security in the application, Spring Boot automatically secures all HTTP endpoints with BASIC authentication.
 Since we want to use OAuth 2.0 together with [Java Web Tokens (JWT)](https://tools.ietf.org/html/rfc7519) instead, we need to add the Spring OAUTH and Spring JWT dependencies as well.

 To enable offline JWT validation the SAP XS Security Libraries need to be added as well.
+The libraries are stored in `product-list/libs`.
 The latest version can be downloaded from the [Service Marketplace](https://launchpad.support.sap.com/#/softwarecenter/template/products/%20_APP=00200682500000001943&_EVENT=DISPHIER&HEADER=Y&FUNCTIONBAR=N&EVENT=TREE&NE=NAVIGATE&ENR=73555000100200004333&V=MAINT&TA=ACTUAL&PAGE=SEARCH/XS%20JAVA%201).
 At the time of writing the latest version is `XS_JAVA_4-70001362`.

-This version is also stored in `product-list/libs`.
+**Note**: Be aware to adapt the version number in your `pom.xml` in case you are using a newer version of the SAP XS Security Libraries.

 * Unzip `product-list/libs/XS_JAVA_4-70001362.ZIP`
 * Install SAP XS Security Libraries to your local maven repo by executing: